pjm4github/TC57CIM/Readme.md

 This is based on the July 4th, 2022 Version of the model.

 ## See also:
 This link is confusing but seems to have all the components.
+The best way to navigate this site is to look through the Java or Python model then find the relative definition path within the document web site to find the generic definitions.

 https://zepben.github.io/evolve/docs/cim/cim100/